TheOnlyWayUp/selfcord/docs/migrating_from_dpy.rst

-.. currentmodule:: discord
+.. currentmodule:: selfcord

 .. _migrating_from_dpy:

 Migrating to This Library
 ==========================

-| This library is designed to be compatible with discord.py.
+| This library is designed to be compatible with selfcord.py.
 | However, the user and bot APIs are *not* the same.

 Most things bots can do, users can (in some capacity) as well.